ziweny11/ziweny11.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m a Master student in Computer Science at Carnegie Mellon University, advised by Prof. Fernando De la Torre.
-I received my B.S. in Artificial Intelligence from CMU in May 2025, and previously worked with Prof. Matt Johnson-Roberson.
+I’m a MSCS student at Carnegie Mellon University, advised by Prof. Fernando De la Torre.
+I received my B.S. in Artificial Intelligence from CMU in 2025, and previously worked with Prof. Matt Johnson-Roberson and his amazing team.

-My research lies at the intersection of 3D computer vision, deep learning, and their applications, where I focus on developing novel approaches and efficient representations for photorealistic scene modeling and 3D reconstruction.
+My research lies at the intersection of 3D vision, deep learning, and their applications.
+I am currently interested in Gaussian Splatting, and focus on developing novel and efficient representations for photorealistic reconstruction.